Image

 Mardi Gras: The Power Of The Mask

 Although costumes and masks are essential elements of rituals and festivals the world over, in New Orleans, disguise has special significance.
-To "mask" connotes transformation - a new face and attire allows an individual to transcend everyday life, escape the prosaic, and immerse him- or herself in the magic and power of Mardi Gras.
+To "mask" connotes transformation—a new face and attire allows an individual to transcend everyday life, escape the prosaic, and immerse him—or herself in the magic and power of Mardi Gras.

-The Mardi Gras Indians, a group whose exact origins are unknown, are represented through an extraordinary selection of "suits"- magnificent beaded and feathered creations exhibited along with a video of members describing and demonstrating the unique movements and chants associated with individual tribes.
+The Mardi Gras Indians, a group whose exact origins are unknown, celebrate in elaborate "suits"—magnificent beaded and feathered creations.
+Members describe and demonstrate the unique movements and chants associated with individual tribes.

-Historic photographs and memorabilia trace the most common form of "unofficial" merrymaking: street masking.
+Historic photographs and memorabilia trace can be the most common form of "unofficial" merrymaking: street masking.
 Groups such as the Baby Dolls, Bucketmen, Skeletons, and Monkeys are profiled here.
 Contests such as the Bourbon Street Awards are reflected in fantastic costumes like the twinkle-lighted Merlin.

 Courir du Mardi Gras